s2t2/sbsim/README.md

 ## Setup

 Follow these steps to setup locally before you run the `notebooks/SAC_Demo.ipynb` notebook.

-Note: this will only work on linux, as some libraries are not supported by other operating systems.
+> NOTE: this will only work on Linux, as some libraries are not supported by other operating systems.

 1. Clone the repository.